 Modern Slavery Act supplier risk assessment

 We have reviewed our key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.
-As a result, we have set the following KPI:
+As a result, we set the following KPI:

-We will continue to assess employees’ eligibility to work in the UK, in accordance with the Immigration, Asylum and Nationality Act 2006, as fraudulent documents can be an indication of modern slavery.
+We continued to assess employees’ eligibility to work in the UK, in accordance with the Immigration, Asylum and Nationality Act 2006, as fraudulent documents can be an indication of modern slavery.
 The steps taken are detailed in our Eligibility to Work in the UK Procedure.
 We expect our supply chain to adhere to our expectations with respect to their own workforce.

 We completed an internal audit on our workforce, looking specifically at three markers to see if individuals had the same details:

 No issues were raised during this audit.
 We will undertake another audit in the year ahead.

 Two of our external certification bodies included the Modern Slavery Act in their assessment criteria during audits – no issues were raised.

 Two more members of staff attended ‘Stronger Together’ Modern Slavery Act training events, with one of these individuals joining the company anti-slavery and human trafficking ‘working group’.

 We will continue to deliver an internal awareness campaign with all new staff members who will undertake our bespoke modern slavery training module, and training will be continually delivered across our sites through the site induction.
 These sessions cover the principles of the Modern Slavery Act, including risks and reporting procedures, as well as educating individuals on our policy.
 The campaign will be supported by additional visual displays at all sites and offices, containing key reporting information for action both through line managers/supervisors or on an anonymous basis.

 Byrne Group Compliance Director

 First issued October 2016